StuartEnergy/CPPTask/Readme.md

 * If WebSocket connection was successful app should send `BootNotification`
 * App user should be able to start transaction (`StartTransaction`)
 * If charge transaction was successful user should be able to stop transaction (`StopTransaction`)

+## Requirements

+* Implement using modern C++ features
+* Unit test is not required but is a plus
+* Usage of 3rd party libraries or Linux packages allowed
+* We expect to get a GitHub repository containing application's source code and short instruction in readme.md how to run that application

 ## Additional info